pennlabs/WKPennLogin/README.md

 # Usage

 ## Setup
-Set your client ID immediately when the app loads.
+Set up your credentials when the app first loads.
 Include the following ine in `didFinishLaunchingWithOptions` in `AppDelegate.swift`:
 ```swift
 WKPennLogin.setupCredentials(clientID: <CLIENT ID>, redirectURI: <REDIRECT URI>)
 ```